Watch My Eyes

 How Internet Shoppers Search Information

-Shi is lead author (with Michel Wedel of the University of Maryland and Rik Pieters of the University of Tilburg) of the paper, “Information Acquisition During Online Decision-Making: A Model-Based Exploration Using Eye-Tracking Data,” which is currently under consideration for publication.
+Shi is lead author (with Michel Wedel of the University of Maryland and Rik Pieters of the University of Tilburg) of the paper, “Information Acquisition During Online Decision-Making: A Model-Based Exploration Using Eye-Tracking Data,” which is published in the journal Management Science.

 How products are positioned on a comparison page will influence the customer's decision-making strategies.